nwtime/ntpwww/content/en/archives/4.2.8-series/clock.md

 #### State Transition Function

 The state machine consists of five states.
 An event is created when an update is received by the discipline algorithm.
-Depending on the state and the the offset magnitude, the machine performs some actions and transitions to the same or another state.
+Depending on the state and the offset magnitude, the machine performs some actions and transitions to the same or another state.
 Following is a short description of the states.

 <dl>